 Cin Cin by the Sea

-Still on the west coast, Cin Cin by the Sea is not as established as the Cliff (it only opened last year) but is equally as fashionable right now.
+Still on the west coast, Cin Cin by the Sea is equally fashionable.
 The white-walled interior is refreshingly uncluttered, hardwood floors offset the simple cream and grey furnishings and panoramic picture windows overlook the al fresco dining terrace and Caribbean sea beyond.
 Cin Cin could have been transplanted straight from Miami's South Beach, although its laidback Bajan ambience prevents the glitz from ever spilling over into pretentiousness.
 What's more, the food more than lives up to its swish surroundings.

 Open for lunch and dinner, the creative menu takes its cue from both Caribbean and Mediterranean cuisine.
 Jumbo crab cakes with pickled mango, seared yellow fin tuna, fresh king scallops and spiced Atlantic salmon in a citrus banana butter all take their place next to inventive Italian pastas and classic Provençal bouillabaisse and steaks.
 The trendy bar always seems to be buzzing with people and serves bite-sized portions of calamari, bruschetta and vegetable fritto misto, if an overload of cocktails makes you peckish.